YagaGauaganek/reading-notes-bootcamp/201/class-14.md

 - Image Zoom and Hover Effects,
 - 3D Transformations and Galleries,
 - Artistic Transitions and Animations,
-- Custom Layouts and Compositions:
+- Custom Layouts and Compositions

+## Things I want to know more about